 I enjoy reading Paris-based blogs, websites, and newsletters (most especially these ones).
 Reading real and interesting books is an increasing passion I’ve been developing over the past months.

 Some of the books I’ve read include Blink, Outliers, David & Goliath, What the Dog Saw (all written by Malcolm Gladwell), The Black Swan, Fooled by Randomness or Antifragile (all written by Nassim Nicholas Taleb), Steve Jobs by Walter Isaacson...just to name these few.
 This reading habit is helping us to look at Business, life in Paris and the world from a very different perspective.
 And I have to say that I’m loving it.

-Paris Talks speakers, schedule, and venue will soon be announced.
+Paris Talks speakers, schedule, and venue are now announced.
 To get there, we spent a few months doing a lot of research about the theme, the speakers, and the entire conference spirit.
 We’ve invested a lot of hours and I have to say this is one the main reasons we haven’t write any blog post for Expats Paris in the last three months.

 For those of our readers that don’t know what Paris Talks is all about, I’d briefly say that it’s an Expats Paris project devoted to ideas about the Future of Humanity.
 It’s basically a one-day conference where Technology, Entertainment, Art, and Science will converge, covering a multitude of topics, from business to education to global political, financial and environmental issues, in English from Paris, The French Capital.

 So far, the project is being successfully prepared.
 The 2018 theme was announced and it’ll be “The Human Species In The Year 2075”.
 We’ve received plenty of speaking, volunteer, and applications and we look forward to making a big update early October about this project.